Jessie-Jiahui/Data-Visualization/Lab2/README.md

 *Jiahui Zhou, University of Michigan, School of Information, UX Design & Research*

 # Lab2-JaveScript Overview
-For this homework, we worked on the html and javascript basics, to generate a interactive webpage to display data.
-We were given the xxx file, and the skeleton of xxxx.
+For this homework, we worked on the html and javascript basics to generate an interactive webpage using a set of movie data.

 In this project, I:
 * Create headings and paragraphs through selecting and editing DOM elements and filling with the processed data;